South Dakota DOT might have rest of I-90 open Saturday - NewsBreak

 Spreading holiday cheer one bear at a time

 RAPID CITY, S.D.
-(KEVN) -On December 10, the Wichita Thunder defeated the Rapid City Rush hockey team 4 to 1.
+(KOTA) - On December 10, the Wichita Thunder defeated the Rapid City Rush hockey team 4 to 1.
 But that didn’t stop the crowd from celebrating that one goal.
 During the annual teddy bear toss the crowd threw hundreds of stuffed animals onto the ice in celebration.

 Comments / 0